Court clarification on Right to Farm and local regulation

 Items four, five, seven, and eight reiterate in a different format the four part test that has been used to explain this in the past.
 All four points must be found true for RTFA protection: (1) it is a “farm operation”, (2) producing a “farm product”, (3) with intent to be commercial, and (4) the operation follows GAAMPs.

-In summary, the court ruled trees are “farm products.”
-But the trial court had not resolved if the appellants showed a preponderance of evidence of intent to produce trees for sale.
-Also the compliance with GAAMPS was not established in the trial court (the appellants (the farmer) having the burden of proof).
-In a footnote the court said:
+In this case, the court ruled trees are “farm products,” but the trial court had not resolved if the appellants showed a preponderance of evidence of intent to produce trees for sale.
+The Court of Appeals remanded the case back to the trial court to make findings with respect to the applicable GAAMPs and conclude whether the appellants were maintaining a farm or farm operation, with the appellants bearing the burden to prove compliance with the GAAMPs by a preponderance of evidence.